apache/jackrabbit-site/src/site/markdown/index.md

 Apache Jackrabbit is a project of the [Apache Software Foundation](http://www.apache.org/)

 ## Apache Jackrabbit News
+#### August 22th, 2016: Apache Jackrabbit FileVault 3.1.28 released
+Jackrabbit FileVault 3.1.28 is current stable release of the recently donated repository content synchronization tool.
+See the [downloads](downloads.html#vlt) page for more details.

 #### August 19th, 2016: Apache Jackrabbit 2.12.3 released
 Apache Jackrabbit 2.12.3 is a patch release that contains fixes and improvements over the previous 2.12.x release.
 See the